-The GMS Theme Studies program enables students to make connections across disciplines in a real-world setting.
+The GreenMount School Theme Studies program enables students to make connections across disciplines in a real-world setting.
 Students apply and integrate both skills and content in reading, writing, mathematics, science, art, and drama.
-Theme-based studies give meaning and relevancy to subjects that otherwise can be abstract to young people and often don't keep a student's interest.
-The whole school works with synergy as the students and teachers together move through learning and projects related to the theme and preparations for the culminating theme event.
+Theme-based studies provide meaning, engagement, and relevancy to subjects that otherwise can be abstract.
+The whole school works with synergy as the students and teachers together move through learning and projects related to the theme.

-While pursuing theme-based activities like those in the examples below, the students acquire many diverse skills.
+While pursuing theme-based activities, the students acquire many diverse skills.
 They learn geography and how to read maps, how to use multiple sources for research including the internet, and how to give oral presentations and answer questions from an audience.
 They gain an understanding of chronology and timelines and learn to relate historical concepts to personal experience.
 Students also learn how to analyze data and how to work in a cooperative group.

 Themes are studied for an average of ten weeks at a time.
 All themes end with a culminating event that allows students to experience the process of production and presentation.
 Complete theme curricula are available in the school office for review.

 The U.S history themes are taught in a nine year cycle and students make references and connections to previous themes to help guide future learning.
 The themes for the 2017-18 academic year are:

 - First Nations: Understanding the First People of North America